RUSSIA: Jehovah's Witnesses banned, property confiscated

 Effects of Suspension Order even ahead of verdict

-The Justice Ministry's 15 March Suspension Order led to heavy-handed law enforcement tactics against Jehovah's Witnesses even before the Supreme Court ruling.
+The Justice Ministry's 15 March Suspension Order led to heavy-handed official tactics against Jehovah's Witnesses even before the Supreme Court ruling.
 On 11 April, Jehovah's Witnesses marked their main annual religious event – the Memorial of Christ's Death.
 They reported the next day that police and security forces had interrupted their commemorations in Snezhinsk (Chelyabinsk Region), where they took worshippers' personal details, and in Krasnoyarsk and Michurinsk (Tambov Region), where believers were questioned and some were served summonses.

 A few days later, on 14 April, officers of the police and the National Guard stormed a Kingdom Hall in Chelyabinsk during a service.
 Local TV news footage from the Rossiya-1 channel shows several masked men, dressed in black combat gear and carrying guns, climbing the fence, then apparently standing guard over worshippers inside the building.
 Individual Jehovah's Witnesses say that they did not know that "continuing the service would violate the law", according to the news report.